Orpius/SDK/docs/UserGuide/index.md

         * **Interval** - to run after a specified period and may be set to repeat forever or loop for a specified number of times.
     * **WebSearch** – Allows an AI agent to search in internet using Bing.
 An API key is required.
 Note that Bing Search APIs retired on August 11, 2025.
     * **WebPageRetriever** – Retrieve the HTTP response for a specified URL.
 Allows for the use of web APIs.
     * **Notifier** – send notifications to a user.
 A notification may also be sent by email to the user.
-The user’s email is never provided to an agent.
+The user's email is never provided to an agent.
     * **CodeExecution** – compiles and runs managed code and passes the results back to the agent.
 This allows the assistant to complete tasks that require calculations and storing and retrieving data from files.
 The execution environment is sandboxed and hosted within WebAssembly (Wasm), isolating it from other processes or code execution.
     * **ImageAnalysis** – Allows an agent to analyze an image, either from a specified image URL or by snapping a frame from a real-time video stream.
     * **VideoFeedMonitor** – Real Time Streaming Protocol (RTSP).
 Downloads a still image from a video feed which can be used for image analysis.